BihanZhuang/Breakout-Game/README.md

    and only needed to keep one alive at any point. (change)
 5) An end page to display statistic of the past game. (addition)
 6) Many ways to control game flow: cheat key, reset, lost-game and restart... (addition)
+7) Added special station to fuel up the ball and add 100 points.
+The ball will then launch at a random angle different that before.

 Impressions:
 Definitely learned a lot during this project.
 It is a fairly challenging process to familiarize